DMacMakes/dmdocs/content/en/torrens/ise102/assessments/index.md

 An online exam you will complete **on Blackboard**.
 The exam will be available for 3 days - you can begin at any point from (and including) Friday of Module 4 until 11:55pm Sunday, end of Module 4.

-* Once started, you have to complete it the time specified.
+* Once started, you have to complete it the time specified (60 minutes)
 * You can **return** to the exam **during** that time if your machine/internet goes down, but **not after**.
 * If a serious technical issue stops you from returning to it, please contact me.
 * The uni will require a legitimate reason, so make sure that when you sit down you have time to complete it without interruption from family/friends/responsibilities.